 Revise as follows:

-CH103.1.1.2 CH103.1.1.2.1 Dedicated branch circuits for future electric space heating equipment.
+CH103.1.1.2 CH103.1.1.2.1 Dedicated Distribution Infrastructure for future electric space heating equipment.

 Spaces containing combustion space heating equipment with a capacity not more than 65,000 Btu/h shall be provided with a dedicated 240-volt, branch circuit with ampacity of not less than 50.
 The branch circuit shall a conduit run sufficient to convey 208/240v, 50Amp